spacebanana420/tanuki/README.md

 Tanuki requires the following to work:
 * Scala 3 or Java 11 or later (unless running the native Linux binary)
-* FFmpeg (optional, for screen recording, video playback and screenshot functionality)
+* FFmpeg (optional, for all functionality related to image and video)
-* FFplay (optional, for viewing video and images)
-  * FFplay comes with FFmpeg for most platforms

 Tanuki's OS support extends to all operating systems with WINE support + Windows.